 Two types of gain are associated with amplifiers: noise and signal gain.
 Noise gain (NG) is what is used to best determine the stability of an amplifier.
 The noise gain is the inverse of the voltage divider from the outputs back to the differential inputs.
-This gain is calculated by NG = $(R_F / R{IN}) + 1$.
+This gain is calculated by NG = (R_F / R{IN}) + 1.
 For the LMH5401, NG values greater than three creates a stable circuit independent on how the signal gain is set.
 In Figure 63, for optimal performance choose R_F within the values noted in this document (see the Parameter Measurement Information section for further information).
 Using too large of a resistance in the feedback path adds noise and can possibly have a negative affect on bandwidth, depending on the parasitic capacitance of the board; too low of a resistance can load the output, thus affecting distortion performance.
-When low gain stability is required, alter the noise gain with this addition, the amplifier can be stabilized without affecting signal gain.
+When low gain stability is required, alter the noise gain by adding a dummy resistor (that is, R_T in the differential configuration of Figure 63).
+By manipulating the noise gain with this addition, the amplifier can be stabilized without affecting signal gain.
 Evaluate the system at lower signal gains (G less than or equal to 2) if SNR can be tolerated with the higher noise gain configuration.
 In Figure 63, R_S and R_T in parallel combination affects the noise gain of the amplifier.
 R_G and R_F are the main gain-setting resistors and the addition of R_T adjusts the noise gain for stability.
 Much of this stability can be simulated using the LMH5401 TINA model, depending on the amplifier configuration.
 The example in Figure 63 (listed in row 1 of Table 1) uses the LMH5401, a signal gain of two , and a noise gain of five.